boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 ## Molecular structures

-By default, SIRIUS searches in either PubChem or a biomolecule structure database; in addition, SIRIUS now offers to search in your own "suspect database".
+By default, SIRIUS searches in a biomolecule structure database; it can also search in the (extremely large) PubChem database.
+In addition, SIRIUS now offers to search in your own custom "suspect database".

   - When searching *[PubChem](https://pubchem.ncbi.nlm.nih.gov/)*, we use a local copy of the database where